How to Build a Cross-Platform QR Code Scanner with Capacitor

 Capacitor can be integrated with existing web apps to add native functionality.

-Here, we create a webpack app with a template first.
+Here, we create a JavaScript project with Vite.

 Then, drop Capacitor into the project.